Afdul2021/NightCorePitch/README.md

 # NightCore Pitch Extension for Youtube

-NightCore Pitch was created to make it easier to listen to youtube music in the style of happy hardcore / uk hardcore by adding a 26% pitch.
+NightCore Pitch was created to to listen to youtube videos in a higher pitch ~

 # Troubleshoot